Moonsweater/SDL_3d/README.md

 # SDL_3d

-Implementation of flat shading via painter's algorithm in SDL.
+A port of a class project implementing flat shading via painter's algorithm, using SDL instead of the professor's X11 wrapper.

 Reads in XYZ files with connectivity information as command-line arguments: